Mu (shaman): Types of Korean shamans

-Korean shamans may be classified into two categories: ❶ sessǔmu or tangol (당골), people who are shamans and have the right to perform rites by family lineage; and ❷ kangshinmu, people who become shamans through an initiation ceremony.
+Korean shamans may be classified into two categories: ❶ sesseumu or tangol (당골), people who are shamans and have the right to perform rites by family lineage; and ❷ kangshinmu, people who become shamans through an initiation ceremony.
 Hereditary shamans were historically concentrated in the southern part of the Korean peninsula, while initiated shamans were found throughout the entire peninsula but were peculiar to the northern half, the contiguous areas of China inhabited by Koreans, and the central regions along the Han River.

 Kangshinmu—initiated shamans

 Kangshinmu (강신무; 降神巫) are historically found throughout Korea, but they are peculiar to the central and northern regions of the peninsula and the lands of modern-day China contiguous to the northern part of the peninsula.
 The essential characteristic of the kangshinmu is that they acquire their status by being "chosen" and possessed by a god.
-There are two subtypes of kangshinmu: ① General mudang and ② myǒngdu.
+There are two subtypes of kangshinmu: ① General mudang and ② myŏngdu.

 A person becomes a kangshinmu undergoing a period of shinbyeong (神病), "divine illness".
 The possession by the god is said to be accompanied by physical pain and psychosis.
 Believers assert that the "divine illness" may not be healed through medical treatments, but only through the full communion with the spirit.